Ballinderry Sword

 The Ballinderry Sword is an iron Viking-style weapon found in a bog on the site of a crannog (lake dwelling) in Ballinderry, in Rosemount, County Westmeath, Ireland in 1928.
-It is no. 36 in A History of Ireland in 100 Objects.
+It is No. 36 in A History of Ireland in 100 Objects.
 It was found along with other Viking objects: a longbow, two spearheads, an axe head and a gaming board.
-The settlement dates from between the late 9th and early 11th century and the collection of artifacts uncovered appears to fit the profile of a wealthy Irish farmer or of a local ruler.
+The settlement dates from between the late 9th and early 11th centuries, and the collection of artifacts uncovered appears to fit the profile of a wealthy Irish farmer or of a local ruler.

 The sword's pommel is coated in a sheet of silver and consists of five distinct sections that slowly rise to a rounded tip in the middle.
 Below these sections is a band of silver decorated with a recessed pattern of swirls that loop around the pommel.
 The hilt of the sword is also coated in silver and bears the same swirl pattern as the band on the pommel.
 There is little doubt but that this was a very high-status object.